lauracondon/pands-problem-sheet/README.md

 This github repository contains the weekly tasks completed for the 2021 Programming and Scripting module for GMIT's HDip in Science in Computing (Data Analytics).

-This README contains a description of each task, followed by an explanation of its code and then a list of references used.
+This README contains a description of each task, followed by an explanation of its code and then a list of references consulted.

 ____________________________________________________________________________________________________________________